The Correct Way To Add Plugin’s Functions Into Themes

 ?>

-Now, even if the end user deactivates the related posts plugin in future, it won’t affect the blog at all.
+Now, even if the related posts plugin is deactivated, it won’t affect the website.

-If you are a WordPress theme developer and you want to integrate a plugin with a theme, or if you are a WordPress user who need to add a function call to theme files to use some plugin, then please add the function call in the correct way.
-This will prevent your blog from breaking if you accidentally deactivate the plugin in future.
+If you are a WordPress developer and you want to integrate a plugin with a theme, or if you are a WordPress user who need to add a plugin’s function to a theme file, then make sure to add the function call in the correct way.